Dynamic Weight Grafting: Localizing Finetuned Factual Knowledge in Transformers: Conclusion

 \section{Conclusion}

-In this work, we introduced dynamic weight grafting, a novel method to localize finetuned relation extraction mechanisms within Transformer LLMs without the information destroying problems of more standard activation patching methods.
-Through weight grafting experiments, we find that models extract finetuned relation information using two pathways: ``enrichment" at the first entity and ``recall" at the final token position.
-We further explore the ``recall" pathway to localize relation extraction to task-specific attention mechanisms on the first entity and the final token and relation-specific extraction at the O matrix and feedforward networks in the final layers before next token prediction.
-These findings contribute to a more granular understanding of how finetuned knowledge is structured and retrieved in LLMs, providing a basis for more targeted interventions in model interpretability and editing.
+In this work, we introduced dynamic weight grafting, a novel method to localize finetuned relation information retrieval mechanisms within Transformer LLMs.
+Through weight grafting experiments on \emph{targeted subsets} of parameters, we find that models retrieve single-hop finetuned relation information using two pathways: ``enrichment" at the first entity and ``recall" at the final token position.
+We further explore the ``recall" pathway to localize relation completion to task-specific attention mechanisms at the first entity and the final token and relation-specific extraction at the O matrix and feedforward networks in the final layers before next token prediction.
+Dynamic weight grafting offers a less destructive alternative to existing interpretability methods, enabling more precise localization of finetuned knowledge in LLMs.